Food Services Personnel

 As part of the National School Lunch Program, due to having no nutritional value, bottled water will not be part of your student's meal choice.
 Bottled water will be offered as an ala carte option in all school buildings.

 Potable water will be available, at all times, in each of the school cafeterias.
+We encourage you to supply your child with a water bottle that can be refilled at the water stations.

 Cafeteria Cash and Check Deposits - We are asking our families to have all cash and check deposits in an envelope with the students name printed, cash amount and the student's ID Number.
 We are trying to eliminate the handling of cash at the registers.
 All cash deposits will be all placed in the student's account and no change will be given.
 Please send only what you want deposited at that time.
 We will have extra envelopes available at the registers for the students to fill out if an envelope is forgotten.